hyphacoop/two.compost.digital/content/pieces/clock-basket/index.md

 title: Clock Basket No. 1
 author: Benny Lichtner
 tableOfContentsImageUrl: ./images/title-images/benny-700x350.png
-titleImageUrl: ./images/title-images/benny-700x350.png
+description: In which a pair of voices imagine a world without clocks.
+Best enjoyed together with a friend.
-description: A dialog imagining a world without clocks, followed by a decentralized magic trick.
-Best enjoyed with a friend.
+layout: clock-basket
 weight: 8
 ---